 Secondly, and the most important of it, they can become a bridge between the locals and the guests.

-I did ask the calculation.
+I did the calculation.
 I found hiring a guide driver adds only 400 to 500 extra to the budget of 10 days trip.
 We chose to go for a guide.

 I highly recommend Hassan.

-Buying a Gorilla statue as a Souvenir
+Buying a Gorilla statue as a Souvenir from Uganda

 Before visiting Uganda, I knew I would bring back a Gorilla with me.
 A wooden statue with impeccable artistry.
 Living eyes.
 The furs.
+All coming about on block of ebony wood.

 The real struggle started as we started to cross borders.
 Neither as ahnd luggae nor as a check in luggae the gorilla found it easy to pass security scan.
 Once I brought it back to NYC, I found it battered and bruised, but standing, as if it is carrying the legacy of its forefathers of Virunga!